sebasvila/fif/content/posts/schaublin13-assemble1/index.en.md

 date: 2023-04-30T11:36:00
 coverImage: "motors-1.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Milling machine
   - Schaublin 13
   - Assemble
 draft: false
 ---
 The SV13 is clean and painted.
 All the mechanical issues have benn solved.
 Now it's time to reassemble it.